tttor/ctrl-foundation/method/policy-based/gae_schulman_2016.md

 ## comment
 * on accurate estimate of critic (advantage fn) and using Trust Region to optimize the value function
 * "...bias is more pernicious" is related to TD3 paper
+* ? trust region opt for value fn, and what opt is for policy network?